 This vintage was an interesting one in the Loire.
 The quality of the grapes was very good due to the excellent summer prior to picking which allowed the vines to recover from the earlier rain storms.

 The soil here is clay and flint over the limestone base that is widespread in this part of the Loire.

-This vintage saw a mix of 60% Pinot Noir and 40% Gamay undergo carbonic maceration for two weeks before the juice was transferred to a large wooden tank and the demi-muids usually used for the more upmarket Les Ardilles but there was not enough grapes to make it in 2016.
+This vintage saw a mix of 60% Pinot Noir and 40% Gamay undergo carbonic maceration for two weeks before the juice was transferred to a large wooden tank for maturation.

 It is a very pretty, fresh, flavoursome wine with a compelling liveliness that shows off the two grape varieties perfectly.
 We like to serve it slightly chilled.